Argoneum/argoneum/.github/ISSUE_TEMPLATE.md

 General Argoneum questions and/or support requests and are best directed to the [Argoneumpay Reddit](https://www.reddit.com/r/argoneum/).

-To report critical security issues, email infosec@argoneum.org instead of creating Github issues.
+To report critical security issues, email infosec@argoneum.org and/or see the AGM bug bounty program on [Bugcrowd](https://bugcrowd.com/argoneumdigitalcash) instead of creating Github issues.

 ### Describe the issue